amarpan/how-to-migrate-heroku-apps/README.md

 <div align="center">

-In November 2022, all coding bootcamp projects hosted on Heroku will become ___.
+In November 2022, all coding bootcamp projects hosted on Heroku will cease to exist.

 This tutorial describes how to migrate an existing Heroku app to a new **free** service.